OasisLMF/OasisPlatform/docs/sphinx.rst

 Setting up Sphinx
 -----------------

-This repository is enabled with Sphinx documentation for the Python modules, and the documentation is published to https://oasislmf.github.io/OasisApi/ manually using the procedure described below.
-(Note: GitHub pages is not enabled for this repository because it contains the private repository \ ``oasis_utils``\  as a Git submodule, which is incompatible with GitHub pages.)
+This repository is enabled with `Sphinx <https://pypi.python.org/pypi/Sphinx>`_ documentation for the Python modules, and the documentation is published to https://oasislmf.github.io/OasisApi/ manually using the procedure described below.
+(Note: GitHub pages is not enabled for this repository because it contains the private repository `oasis_utils <https://github.com/OasisLMF/oasis_utils>`_ as a Git submodule, which is incompatible with GitHub pages.)

 Firstly, to work on the Sphinx docs for this package you must have Sphinx installed on your system or in your ``virtualenv`` environment (recommended).

-You should also clone the Oasis publication repository OasisLMF.github.io.
+You should also clone the `Oasis publication repository <https://github.com/OasisLMF/OasisLMF.github.io>`_.

 Building and publishing
 -----------------------